 Publications: “Aliso” and occasional publications

-The Visitor Services Department manages guest relations, facility rental and event planning, community education, tour and school programs, the California Garden Shop, admission kiosk, public relations and marketing.
+The Visitor Services Department manages guest relations, facility rental and event planning, community education, tour and school programs, the Garden Gift Shop, admission kiosk, public relations and marketing.

 Figures below reflect 2013 data.